tgrasty/CSCI574-Machine-Learning/README.md

 To test, use the `where` or `which` command, and try running `vagrant` asking for the installed version.
-If the command cannot be found, you need to stop and check your install or insure your PATH is set correctly.
+If the command cannot be found, you need to stop and check your install and insure your PATH is set correctly.

 ```
 # MacOS / Linux use which to see if vagrant tool in PATH